Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 Hawaii has a variety of condo configurations that can fit small to large families.

-Even a one bedroom condo would include a living space and a kitchen, giving more space than an average one bedroom hotel room.
+Even a one-bedroom condominium would include a living space and a kitchen, giving more space than an average one-bedroom hotel room.

 These extra couches and living spaces can allow for more people to join on a trip (assuming they would be okay sleeping on a couch!)